Our beloved partner is no longer on earth.

 I went.
 You weren’t.

 This post is part of Crescent’s Widowhood Wednesday series.
-It is the first of several on the November-December holidays.
+It is tone of five on the November-December holidays.

 The image at the top of this post dates from the days when Crescent and Ned owned an inn, Dairy Hollow House, in Eureka Springs, Arkansas.
 Every Christmas for about a decade, CD hand-decorated dozens of personalized gingerbread cookies for incoming guests — a tradition she walked away from long ago.
 Photographer unknown.